 Cyclosporin is usually just as effective as corticosteroids in reducing inflammation and stopping itch.

-It is not at all clear to me that you dog (or cat) will do any better long-term on Atopic/cyclosporin than it would on a wisely-thought-out program of intermittent corticosteroid (prednisone, etc.) use combined with less severe options that include topical products, nutritional management and physical intervention. ( read here ) Dogs receiving cyclosporin are considerably less likely to gain weight and retain fluid than those receiving corticosteroids.
-But veterinarians and dog owners have quite a few options in dealing with overweight dogs ( read here ) and very few options when it comes to kidney, liver disease and cancer. ( read here )
+It is not at all clear that your dog or your cat will do any better long-term on Atopic/cyclosporin than it would on a wisely-thought-out program of intermittent corticosteroid (prednisone, etc.) use combined with less severe options that include topical products, nutritional management and physical intervention. (read here) Dogs receiving cyclosporin are considerably less likely to gain weight and retain fluid than those receiving corticosteroids.
+But veterinarians and dog owners have quite a few options in dealing with overweight dogs (read here) and very few options when it comes to kidney disease, liver disease or cancer.

 The Potential Immediate Side Effects